gc-da11yn/gc-da11yn.github.io/src/pages/en/best-practices-for-accessible-virtual-events.md

 ##### Build an agenda

-- Plan for breaks, recommended 5-10 minutes break per hour of event
+- Plan for breaks, 5 to 10 minute breaks per hour of event is recommended
 - Plan for question periods, not necessarily at the end of the event, these can be after each topic
-- Plan the length of the event, end 5 minutes ahead of the planned time to give people a health break before their next event
+- Plan the length of the event.
+If possible, end 5 minutes ahead of the planned time to give people a health break before their next event
 - Share the presentation material with the agenda at least 2 business days in advance of the event, or 5 business days if there is a lot of content
-  - Speaker notes should be included
+  - Speaker notes can be included

 ##### Include event information in invitation

 Make sure to include the following information in your event invitation:

 - All material should be provided in advance of the event for participants that may need more time to go through them.
-Examples of event content are: Emails, PowerPoints, Word and Video.
+Examples of event content are Emails, PowerPoints, Word and Video
 - Send in advance engagement content, like polls and surveys, to give time for people with disabilities to review, access and participate during the event
 - Briefly describe the events objectives and clarify the discussion topics (for example, 1-3 bullet points can be used)
 - Mention if the session will be recorded